harmony-one/h/progress/yuriy-menkov.md

+2025-08-14 Thu: Worked on calculating APR and other per-wallet statistics for the pool with tick 100, using a year of data (over 3 million events).
+Also attempted integration with Aaron’s lp data—computing fees from transfer/mint/burn events—for more accurate, ground-truth results without relying on the subgraph.

 2025-08-13 Wed: Researched backtesting scripts and repositories from Aaron.
 Comparing the results of the exported aerodrome pools date by Aaron and the results of the monitoring service.

 2025-08-12 Tue: Finished configuring a new instance of the aerodrome service monitoring service for the usdc/cbbtc 100 pair for full unloading of historical data of position events for the year.
 Was engaged in optimization for real-time calculation of data on positions - since the number of positions for the year is more than 3 million and it is impossible to make calculations through a one-time loading into memory - used the approach with unloading by batches and saving intermediate results in the database.